Pandit Divyang Vakil

 Pandit Divyang Vakil (commonly addressed as Guruji or 'respected teacher') is a Tabla and Rhythm maestro renowned globally for his intricate rhythm compositions; a Guru of Taalvidya'; Spirituality and Philosophy.

-About
+Life and work

 Musical career

 Pandit Divyang Vakil received formal training in Indian classical percussion instrument Tabla under the tutelage of not one but three Gurus from different Gharanas; Pandit Sudhirkumar Saxena of the Ajrada gharana, Ustad Latif Ahmed Khan of the Delhi gharana and Ustad Allarakha Khan of the Punjab gharana.
 Pandit Vakil has also accompanied many of the great masters of Indian classical music including Pt.
 Nikhil Banerjee and Pt.
 Maniramji.

 Nearly 30 years ago, Pandit Divyang Vakil renounced his career as a tabla performer to dedicate himself wholeheartedly to teaching, composing and spiritual pursuits.

 Tabla Guru

 In 2019, Pandit Divyang Vakil (affectionately known as 'Guruji' to his students) completed his 40th year of teaching Tabla.
 He has taught thousands of students and produced innumerable professionals globally through his expansive teaching career spanning over 4 decades.
 He is the founder of Rhythm Riders Music Institute in Ahmedabad, Gujarat.
 An affiliated institute of Rhythm Riders Music Institute is the Taalim School of Indian Music in the US, which is run by American disciples of Pandit Divyang Vakil.
 His students have also established Tabla schools in places such as Australia, Korea, UK and various locations across the US.